longturn/freeciv21/docs/Playing/LT-Guide/mid-game.rst

 This is the point in the game where some fighting often happens.
 You are going to be bumping up against your neighbors, they might have more land than you at this point.
 Just like with the notes about military aggression for the early game, any involvement in military conflict is taking away from growth.
-As with all things “Longturn”, there are tradeoffs.
+As with all things Longturn, there are tradeoffs.

 A few thoughts about aggression at this stage of the game: